Summary - this page gives the case for stopping smoking, from the cost, health, fitness

 gain.
 All figures are approximate and intended as a guide.

-(The lighter shaded area represents the consumption which could be considered for
+(The orange shaded area represents the consumption which could be considered for

-the “Light Smoker” rate and the darker the “Heavy Smoker” or Smoking Package range.
+the “Light Smoker” rate and the red the “Heavy Smoker” or Smoking Package range.

 This can vary between individuals but again gives a rough guide.)